Kepmon/task-manager/README.md

 ## 📣 Important info
 * You need to **create an account** in order to be able to use the app.
-* I highly encourage you to create this account but if you really don't want to do this, for whatever reason, you can use this **test account**, with the following data:
+* I highly encourage you to create this account, but, if you really don't want to do this, for whatever reason, you can use this **test account**, with the following data:

 | Data          | Value    |
 | ------------- |:----------------:|
 | email         | test0@example.com|
 | password      | test1234|
 * Since I didn't use either a proprietary backend or any SSR-serving tool, **_please, DO NOT provide any real data (e.g. personal email address or a password used elsewhere)_**, while creating an account, because your user data is still accessible for basically anyone, if they know where to find it.
 * However, you still need to pass the form validation, meaning the data you provide while signing up has to meet the following criteria:

 | Data          | Correct input    |
 | ------------- |:----------------:|
 | password      | min.
 8 characters|